Board of Directors

-Tim Thompson is the External Affairs Manager for Alaska Airlines.
-Tim is responsible for community, media, and public relations for Alaska Airlines.
-Tim also oversees the state of Alaska corporate giving programs for Alaska Airlines and is the Executive Director for the Alaska Airlines Foundation.
+Tim Thompson is the public relations and marketing director – Alaska for Alaska Airlines, where he is responsible for community, media, and public relations.
+Tim also oversees the state of Alaska corporate giving programs for Alaska Airlines and is the executive director for the Alaska Airlines Foundation.

 As a third generation Alaskan with over 30 years of communications experience, Tim's specific areas of expertise are corporate communications, community relations, public relations, government affairs, crisis communications, digital and traditional media.

 Before joining Alaska Airlines, Tim was a partner at Thompson & Company Public Relations.
 Previous to Thompson & Company, he was the director of external affairs for the Alaska Railroad Corporation and the assignment manager for KTUU Channel 2 News.

-Tim holds a Master of Business Administration in telecommunications management from Alaska Pacific University and is a 1994 graduate of the University of Alaska Anchorage with a Bachelor of Arts in journalism and public communications.
+Tim holds a master's in business administration in telecommunications management from Alaska Pacific University and is a 1994 graduate of the University of Alaska Anchorage with a bachelor's in journalism and public communications.
 He currently serves on the boards of the Anchorage Chamber of Commerce, Alaska State Chamber of Commerce, the Atwood Foundation, The Foraker Group, and the Anchorage Museum.

 Co-chair, Committee on Membership

 Bristol Bay Native Corporation Education Foundation

 Prior to her current role, she served as vice president and chief operating officer at Rasmuson Foundation, where she oversaw external affairs, communications and events.
 She also worked on Recover Alaska, a funder-based collaborative aimed at reducing harms associated with excessive alcohol consumption in Alaska.

 Prior to her work in philanthropy, Aleesha was the editor of the Crested Butte News, a weekly newspaper in Western Colorado.
 Aleesha has a Bachelor of Arts with concentrations in journalism and Native American studies from The Evergreen State College and a Master of Arts in journalism from the University of Missouri-Columbia.